Home for Global Students

 How to Get Your Security Deposit Back?

 Of course, everyone wants to get their full deposit back.
-However, in some cases, tenants not only do not get the apartment security deposit but also have to pay additional fees to the landlord.
-If the damage to the apartment exceeds the amount of the security deposit for rent, the tenant is still responsible for paying the remaining costs.
-For example, if the cost of repairs, cleaning, or other damage is higher than the security deposit, the landlord will send an invoice or a letter listing the costs and asking the tenant to pay the difference.
+However, in some cases, tenants not only can not get the apartment security deposit but have to pay additional fees to the landlord.
+If the damage to the apartment exceeds the amount of the security deposit for rent, the tenant needs to pay the remaining costs.
+The landlord will send an invoice or a letter listing the costs and asking the tenant to pay the difference.

 When to Get the Apartment Security Deposit Back?